atoroghi/LLM-TRes/README.md

 Thank you for visiting this repository!
-This repository contains the implementation of our NeurIPS-24 paper **erifiable, Debuggable, and Repairable Commonsense Logical Reasoning via LLM-based Theory Resolution**.
+This repository contains the implementation of our NeurIPS-24 paper **Verifiable, Debuggable, and Repairable Commonsense Logical Reasoning via LLM-based Theory Resolution**.

 In order to use the code, please follow these steps: